kslg/elite-rides/README.md

 ![image](/documentation/features/crud_functionality/CRUD_Update_Model_Management.png)

-## *CRUD Delete - Admins Only - Can Delete the Product directly from the Product Page*
+## *CRUD Delete - Admins Only*
+- Can Delete the Product directly from the Product Page.
 <br>

 ![image](/documentation/features/crud_functionality/CRUD_Delete_Model_Management.png)

-## *CRUD Delete - Defensive Programming using Bootstrap Modal*
+## *CRUD Delete - Defensive Programming*

-I used the Bootstrap modal pop up to alert the Admin that they are about the delete the product from the catalogue.
+- I used the Bootstrap modal pop up to alert the Admin that they are about the delete the product from the catalogue.
-Once they click `Delete`, the product is deleted from the `Database`
+- Once they click `Delete`, the product is deleted from the `Database`
 <br>

 ![image](/documentation/features/crud_functionality/CRUD_Delete_Defensive_Programming_Modal.png)

 [Back to contents](#contents)

-## **Accounts and User Authentication**
+## Accounts and User Authentication

 `django-allauth` is an integrated set of Django applications dealing with account authentication, registration, management, and third-party (social) account authentication.
 It is one of the most popular authentication modules due to its ability to handle both store and social logins.

-## *Sign in page*
+## *Sign In page*

 ### [Go to page](https://pp5-elite-rides.herokuapp.com/accounts/login/)
 <br>